terrier-org/pyterrier/docs/modules/terrier-indexing.rst

 - *tokenisation*: Similarly, tokenisation is controlled by the `"tokeniser"` property. `EnglishTokeniser <http://terrier.org/docs/current/javadoc/org/terrier/indexing/tokenisation/EnglishTokeniser.html>`_ is the  default tokeniser.
 Other tokenisers are listed in  `org.terrier.indexing.tokenisation <http://terrier.org/docs/current/javadoc/org/terrier/indexing/tokenisation/package-summary.html>`_ package.
 For instance, use `indexer.setProperty("tokeniser", "UTFTokeniser")` when indexing non-English text.

 - *positions (aka blocks)* - all indexers expose a `blocks` boolean constructor argument to allow position information to be recoreded in the index.
+Defaults to False, i.e. positions are not recorded.

 - *fields* - fields refers to storing the frequency of a terms occurrence in different parts of a document, e.g. title vs body vs anchor text In the IterDictIndexer, Fields are set in the `index()` method; otherwise the `"FieldTags.process"` property must be set.
 See the Terrier `indexing documentation on fields <https://github.com/terrier-org/terrier-core/blob/5.x/doc/configure_indexing.md#fields>`_ for more information.